galette/galettedoc/source/about.rst

 .. note::

-   By default, the ``make`` command will build the documentation in French.
+   By default, the ``make`` command will build the documentation in current locale.

 How to contribute?